 - The media creates fear by reporting the worst story.

-- The Uber driver/average investor is often following what the media/big Institutions are saying.
+- The Uber driver/retail investor is often following what the media/big Institutions are saying.

 - Solution: “Only invest in businesses YOU understand”- Warren Buffet explains this solution between the 4-6 minute mark.

 3) Do not drown yourself in COVID-19 news.